-- Utilize startup incubators or startup accelerators in Arizona to network with other entrepreneurs that can help with brainstorming and fine-tuning startup ideas.
+- Utilize online startup communities, startup incubators, or startup accelerators in Arizona to network with other entrepreneurs that can help with brainstorming and fine-tuning startup ideas.

 3. Create Your Startup Roadmap

-Whether you begin with an informal or formal business plan, the process of writing your business plans down requires you to think through all of the key elements of your Arizona business.
-It allows you to take an in-depth look at your industry, market, and competitive position.
-It helps you set goals, determine your keys to success, and plan your strategies.
-It requires you to explore your financial projections and manage cash.
+Whether you begin with an informal or formal business plan, the process of writing your business plans down requires you to think through all of the key elements of your Arizona business such as industry, market, and competitive position.

 Create a Pitch Deck

 Before you secure funding as an early stage startup, there are a few things you need to have in place to increase the likelihood that your pitch is successful, whether you’re reaching out to angel investors or attempting to acquire a small business loan.
 The most important being your pitch deck.
 Crafting a compelling story is essential not only to the success of your startup in Arizona but also to creating an impactful pitch deck.

 A startup’s pitch deck should include the following;

 - An introduction to your startup

 - Examples of problems or issues your startup aims to solve

 - Examples of the solutions your product or service provides